ChromaticHQ/.github/.github/ISSUE_TEMPLATE/launch.md

 - [ ] Configure and test the load balancer if applicable.
 - [ ] Verify that cron runs from pages requests are disabled.

+## Development
+- [ ] Verify that the mapping in `sites.php` supports the production domain.
+- [ ] Verify automatic deployments are working.
+- [ ] Verify that PHP error messages are suppressed.
+- [ ] Disable database logging.
+- [ ] Enable syslog.
+- [ ] Verify that config splits are enabled/disabled appropriately in all
+      environments.
+- [ ] Check logs for recurring PHP notices/warnings/errors.
+- [ ] Fix recurring issues found in the site logs.
+- [ ] Check the browser console for recurring errors.
+- [ ] Fix recurring issues found in the browser console.
+- [ ] Verify that Stage File Proxy is disabled on PROD.
+- [ ] Enable and configure Stage File Proxy for non-production environments.
+- [ ] Verify that config exports and imports cleanly.
+- [ ] Determine the necessary cron frequency.
+- [ ] Configure external cron trigger (Jenkins/Crontab/etc).
+- [ ] Verify that the deployment process works.
+- [ ] Check site error logs and fix persistent issues.
+- [ ] Verify that Drupal's status report page is clear of issues.
+- [ ] Verify that migrations are complete.
+- [ ] Determine if git branching strategy or merge rules should be adjusted post launch.
+- [ ] Verify that no API keys or sensitive credentials are stored in code.
+- [ ] Verify if "helper" node types and/or taxonomy term pages should appear and hide or block access as needed.
+- [ ] Verify that alias patterns and updates/redirects are working correctly.
+- [ ] Verify that `$settings['hash_salt']` is set.
+- [ ] Verify that `$settings['update_free_access'] = FALSE;` is set.
+- [ ] Verify that `$settings['omit_vary_cookie']` is configured correctly.
+- [ ] Verify that `$settings['file_public_path']` and `file_private_path` is
+      configured correctly.
+- [ ] Confirm that the 404 page is working and styled as expected.
+- [ ] Verify that `$settings['reverse_proxy_*']` configuration is set correctly
+      if a CDN or reverse-proxy is being used.

 ## Hosting
 - [ ] Determine who will provide the SSL certificate.
 - [ ] Setup HTTPS and test the SSL certificate.